xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

 ```
 - Runs a **Perl container** to calculate **π (Pi) to 2000 decimal places**.
 	- `kubectl create job calculatepi` is used to create a new Kubernetes job named "calculatepi".
-This command will create a new resource of type Job with the name specified, and allow you to define the specific details of the job such as the container image, commands, and other properties.
 - The job **completes and exits**.

-#### **Parallelism & Completions**
+### Parallelism & Completions

 - `completions: 20` → **20 pods** run in total.
 - `parallelism: 5` → **Only 5 pods run concurrently**.